biopython/biopython.github.io/wiki/Ace_contig_class.md

 ---
-title: Handling contigs with the Contig class.
+title: Handling contigs with the Contig class from the Bio.Sequencing.Ace module.
 permalink: wiki/Ace_contig_class
 layout: wiki
 ---